 PropertyContentArea) for links to other content instances or files, and stores the references in a reference table to track the items that link to each other.

-The export package contains links in a permanent link format when you are transferring content.
+The export package contains links in a permanent format when transferring content.
 It makes sure links within the package are preserved during import.
-If you need to use any other links than the built-in ones (for example, if you have a custom property not based on any of the ones listed in the previous section), you have to handle the conversion during export/import yourself.
+If you must use links other than the built-in ones (for example, if you have a custom property not based on any of the ones listed in the previous section), you must handle the conversion during export or import.

 EPiServer.Core.Transfer.IReferenceMap interface on your